haskell/containers/CONTRIBUTING.md

 When you send a pull request, please:

-- Link to the libraries@haskell.org discussion thread if you are changing the public API.
+- Mention the issue you are attempting to fix.

+- If your change adds new functionality or affects behaviour, please add QuickCheck properties exercising the code if they do not already exist.
+If you are fixing a bug that occurs too rarely for QuickCheck to hit reliably then consider adding unit tests as well.

-- If you are requesting a change that is likely to affect performance, we will be able to evaluate it better if you include the results of running the benchmarks before and after.
+- If your change is likely to affect performance, please share the results of running the benchmarks before and after.
 If the current benchmarks cannot demonstrate a desired difference, please try to add one or more new benchmarks to do so.
 If there are significant changes, please include the benchmark results in your commit message.

-- If you are requesting a change that adds new functionality or affects behaviour, please add QuickCheck properties exercising the code if they do not already exist.
-If you are fixing a bug that occurs too rarely for QuickCheck to hit reliably then consider adding unit tests as well.

-- Update the change log for non-trivial changes.

-- Let us know how you wish to be credited in the changelog.
+- When exporting a new definition, add a `@since FIXME` to the Haddocks for that definition.
+This is a [@since annotation](https://haskell-haddock.readthedocs.io/latest/markup.html#since) that will be updated to the next version by a maintainer before releasing it.

+- (Optional) Update the [changelog](/containers/changelog.md) for non-trivial changes.
+If you don't, a maintainer will do so before the next release.
+You may choose how you wish to be credited.
+We will mention your name on GitHub unless you specify otherwise.

 ## Docs